Nusszopf/web-nusszopf/README.md

   </a>
 </p>

-# Nusszopf – Network for joint ideas and projects
+# Nusszopf – Network for joint idea and project processes

 ## Special thanks to our sponsors